Lillesand Town- and Maritime Museum

 Lillesand Town- and Maritime Museum (Lillesand by- og sjøfartsmuseum) is a museum of the cultural history of Lillesand.
-The museum is located in the town of Lillesand in the municipality of Lillesand in Agder county, Norway.
-The museum, established in 1970, was formerly a part of the AAKS (the Aust-Agder historical center), but starting in 2012 it was back under the control of Lillesand municipality.
+The museum is located in the town of Lillesand in Lillesand Municipality in Agder county, Norway.
+The museum, established in 1970, was formerly a part of the AAKS (the Aust-Agder historical center), but starting in 2012 it was back under the control of Lillesand Municipality.
 Anne Sophie Hoegh-Omdal has been employed as the museum director since 1 May 2010.

 The museum includes The farm in the town which is often called Carl Knudsen-gården (Carl Knudsen's farm) after the last owner's father.
 The last owner was Thyra Mercedes Knudsen, who died childless in 1963.
-She let Lillesand municipality have right of first refusal to the buildings on the property and it was converted into a museum.
+She let Lillesand Municipality have the right of first refusal to the buildings on the property and it was converted into a museum.

 A separate department of the museum is a customs museum in the old customs house, located in the harbor nearby.